-As the business owner for this first energy pilot project, have benefited personally as I have not only gained a electronic or electricity skill, but have now a better understanding on the social benefits of how renewable energy works, how it benefits us socially and is cost effective.
-We have been able to empower small businesses and supplied our school with renewable energy electricity when the ESKOM lines were down.
+As the business owner for the first solar energy pilot project, I have benefited personally as I have not only gained an electrification based skill, but have now a better understanding on the social benefits of renewable energy.
+We have been able to empower small businesses and supplied our school with renewable energy when the ESKOM lines were down.

 We are in the process of expanding and including other alternate energy solutions such as gas, petrol, water purification, etc to our portfolio.